KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 The following diagrams show the overall structure of the extension.

-This diagram shows the bindings between materials and compound graphs as well as structure and connections for a graph.
+The following diagram shows the bindings between materials and compound graphs as well as structure and connections for a graph.
 <img src="./figures/breakdown.svg" width=100%>

-This diagram shows the breakdown of a procedural graph definition and its associated node functional graph implementation.
+The following diagram shows the breakdown of a procedural graph definition and its associated node functional graph implementation.
 <img src="./figures/breakdown2.svg" width=100%>

 ## JSON Schema

+The JSON schema for this extension is defined in the schema folder.

 [material.KHR_texture_procedurals.schema.json](schema/material.KHR_texture_procedurals_schema.json)

-### "Checkerboard" Example
+## Checkerboard Example

-This example shows a "checkerboard" pattern which is defined as a procedural graph.
+The following is a "checkerboard" pattern which is defined as a procedural graph.
 This graph is mapped to the "base color" on a material.

 <img src="./figures/checker_graph.svg" width=100%>